Why A Website Is Important For Your Business:

 DesignBuddy Website Design.
 This is the 3rd rendition of my own website over many years.
 I re-created this site back in 2015 as a way to integrate responsive capabilities.
 There’s a lot more I’d like to do with this site; it’s just a matter of finding the time in between projects.
 I plan on changing the fonts and fixing font size issues, updating my portfolio with more recent work from the past 4 years, adding new site pages for pre-made logos and case studies, changing my contact forms, and revising my blog.

 Humanities Website Design.
 This mobile friendly responsive website was created through a collaborative effort, where I designed the page layouts and most of the visual elements, and a developer handled the coding.
 The initial vision that I had for the site was changed slightly by the client, yet for the most part it’s as intended.
-There are some visual oddities that I would modify if the decision was mine (ex: cramped button text, font sizings, etc), and some imagery that I’d change, but those were out of my control.
+There are some visual oddities that I would modify if the decision were mine (ex: cramped button text, font sizings, etc), and some imagery that I feel could be improved upon, yet since I was not in charge of the actual site creation, those changes were out of my control.

 What To Expect When Working With Me: